Oren Moverman

-Oren Moverman (אורן מוברמן; born July 4, 1966) is an Israeli-American screenwriter, film director, and Emmy Award-winning film producer.
+Oren Moverman (אורן מוברמן; born July 4, 1966) is an Israeli-American Academy Award-nominated screenwriter, film director, and Emmy Award-winning film producer.
 He has directed the films The Messenger, Rampart, Time Out of Mind, and The Dinner.
+He also directed the Paramount+ documentary series "Willie Nelson & Family" with Thom Zimny.

 Biography

 Oren Moverman was born on July 4, 1966 in Jaffa (Yafo), Israel.
-He is an Ashkenazi Jew.
+He is an Ashkenazi Jew of Polish origin.
 He grew up in Givatayim.
-From age 13 to 18, he first lived in the United States.
+From age 13 to 17, he first lived in the United States.
 After serving in the Israel Defense Forces, he moved to the United States.
 He graduated from Brooklyn College in 1992.